 Our Review of Watkins Glen State Park, NY

-Watkins Glen State Park was absolutely breathtaking and we’re happy that we got to get some great content before the crowd came in.
+The State Park was absolutely breathtaking and we’re happy that we got to get some great content before the crowd came in.
 It wasn’t a very challenging hike, besides the stairs that you consistently have to climb.
 Besides that, the travel was paved and had plenty of seating for us to take a break or just enjoy the view when needed.
 At one point, we were even able to get a little relief from the refreshing waterfall!
-If you’re into photography and just enjoying something beautiful, we’d highly recommend Watkins Glen State Park in New York!